RTippin/messenger-ui/README.md

 MESSENGER_SOCKET_KEY="${PUSHER_APP_KEY}"
 MESSENGER_SOCKET_CLUSTER="${PUSHER_APP_CLUSTER}"
 ```
 - You are all set!
 Our UI will connect to your pusher account.
-Be sure to enable `client events` in your pusher account if you want our client to client events enabled.
+Be sure to enable `client events` within your pusher account if you want our client to client events enabled.

 ---